Referrals & Rebates - Medicare, Private Health & NDIS

 • your child attends the appointment

 After payment of the appointment fee, we will lodge a claim on your behalf unless you advise us otherwise.
 Prosper Paediatrics uses the Medicare Online System.
+If a valid referral has not been provided in sufficient time before the service, your doctor can generally bill an unreferred item that attracts a smaller rebate for face-to-face and some video appointments.

 Your rebate will be paid into your bank account nominated to Medicare.
 In our experience rebates are paid within about 4 business hours but Medicare may officially advise that payment will be by the next business day.
 You should check that you have received the expected rebates and contact us if they have not been paid.
 We can usually check and correct any errors in the submitted claim.
 Sometimes the referral details have not been included.
 Sometimes the doctor has chosen an incorrect item.
-Sometimes you may need to call Medicare to resolvean issue.
+Sometimes you may need to call Medicare to resolve an issue.

 Phone appointments are not rebated except in very limited circumstances, where an older adolescent patient conducts the call with their paediatrician.